inishantjain/portfolio-nishant2/README.md

 ## Acknowledgments

+- Inspiration is taken from some great developer portfolios and tried to create my own.
-- Thanks to [Name of a library or framework you used] for making this project possible.
+- Thanks to - for making this project possible.